PSDevChris/BizepsBot/Readme.md

 This bot was created as my first project in Python.
 Before that I mostly scripted in PowerShell which is still my main language.
-Since discord.py was discontinued, the bot was ported to py-cord and slash commands will be implemented step by step.
+Since discord.py was discontinued, the bot was ported to py-cord and slash commands are fully implemented.

 ## About the bot ##